 - You will start by identifying a research topic – or some topics you are choosing between.
 I encourage you to meet with me as you work on your ideas.
 You will down your ideas in a formal research proposal as described in the full assignment.

-- Then, you will read an important historical article or historical monograph and write a critical review paper, presenting the article or book, the argument of the work, and your thoughts (in 3 to 5 pp.)
+- Then, you will read an important historical monograph (or perhaps a historical article) and write a critical review paper, presenting the book or article, the argument of the work, and your thoughts (in 3 to 5 pp.)

 - You will then integrate these papers into a research paper with an introduction that presents the topic and an argument, a presentation of background, a historiographical discussion (based on your secondary source draft), an analysis of your primary source (based on your primary source draft), and a conclusion (in 10 to 15 pp.)